 To learn more about if you’re eligible, how to apply, and how payment amounts are being determined, see the link below.
 We will be updating this document as new information becomes available.

 Paycheck Protection Program (PPP)

 The PPP is a forgivable U.S. Small Business Association (SBA) loan that helps businesses keep their workforce employed during the Coronavirus (COVID-19) crisis.
 SBA will forgive loans if all employees are kept on the payroll for eight weeks and the money is used for payroll (including self-employment income), rent, mortgage interest, or utilities.
 Farm Commons hosted an informational webinar that went over the details of this program.
 Access the webinar recording and a PDF of the PowerPoint presentation here.
 One of our staff members participated in the webinar and summarized the most pertinent information in this document, specifically for our New Agrarian Program mentors.
-There was still money available in this as of 5/28/20.
+Ends 5/31/21 but loans with SBA may still be possible.